Loading…

 As AI becomes part of everyday life building societies find themselves at a crossroad.
 These institutions, long dedicated to local communities and responsible lending, are now weighing the benefits and risks of adopting AI to better serve customers and improve efficiency.
 The emerging regulatory landscape adds to the complexity, with the UK and EU taking slightly different approaches to AI oversight.
 In this article, we explore how these trends could impact building societies.

-The Regulatory Backdrop: EU vs UK Approaches
+The regulatory backdrop: EU vs UK approaches

 In May 2024, the European Union enacted the EU AI Act (EU 2024/1689), setting the world’s first comprehensive, legally binding framework for artificial intelligence.
 The Act classifies AI systems by risk: “unacceptable”, “high”, “limited, or minimal”.
 It imposes strict obligations on those classified as “high-risk.”
 These include requirements for transparency, human oversight, data quality, documentation, and regular compliance checks.
 Notably, high-risk systems in financial services are directly affected.
 These include systems used for credit scoring and risk assessment and pricing for life and health insurance.
 The Act will apply fully from August 2026 and is legally binding across all EU member states.